TinyTapeout/tinytapeout_www/content/specs/analog/_index.md

 Decide on a name for your module (top cell).
 The top level module name must start with 'tt_um_', and it must be unique on the shuttle, so we suggest including your github username, e.g. tt_um_username_amazing_adc.

+Edit the `info.yaml` files and the the following properties:

-* Edit the [info.yaml](info.yaml) and set your `top_module` property.
+* `top_module` - the name of your top module
-* Update the "tiles" entry in info.yaml to match your selected template size.
+* `tiles` - should match your selected template size (1x2 or 2x2)
+* `analog_pins` - the number of analog pins you use
+* `pinout` - describe the function of each digital / analog pin you use, leave the others empty ("")
-* The title, author and description are all required.
+* Also fill in the title, author and description fields.
-* List all the analog pins you need in the "pinout" section.
-The template defines two analog pins by default ("ua[0]" and "ua[1]"), so if, for instance, your project uses four analog pins, you need to add "ua[2]" and "ua[3]" to the "pinout" section.

-## Edit the Verilog stub
+## Edit the verilog stub

 This file is used to 'blackbox' your design when we integrate it into the Tiny Tapeout shuttle.